Dr Paul Rosser

 Orbital and Lacrimal Surgery 1991

 Paul is a sub-specialist eye surgeon, with an emphasis on oculoplastic (eyelid surgery), lacrimal (tear duct) and orbital surgery.
-In addition, he is an experienced cataract surgeon and has been performing laser refractive surgery since 1997, specialising in LASIK.
+In addition, he is an experienced cataract surgeon.
 The majority of his practice however is concentrated on eyelid procedures both reconstructive and cosmetic.

 Paul trained in ophthalmology in Auckland before traveling to London for fellowship training in oculoplastics, lacrimal and orbital surgery.
 He returned to a specialist position at Auckland Hospital in 1991, establishing the oculoplastic and lacrimal subspecialty within the hospital system.
 Having completed a three-year tenure as Chairman of the Ophthalmic Surgeons’ Committee, Paul continues to consult part-time at Greenlane Clinical Centre alongside his commitments at Auckland Eye and Apollo Health and Wellness Centre.
 He has provided cataract surgery to the Cook Islands since 1992 and currently travels there annually as the visiting ophthalmic surgeon.